reactioncommerce/reaction-component-library/src/components/TextInput/v1/TextInput.md

 </div>
 ```
 ###### Input Icons
-Text inputs have the ability to add a custom icon to the input to give extra content to the input.
-Text input icons has two available props to customize the input.
+You can add a custom icon to the right side of any text input and optionally provide a click handler for it.
+Use these two props:
  - `icon` The icon node you want to display
  - `onIconClick` Click event handler for icon clicks.
 ```jsx